robang74/HARDN-XDR/README.md

 </p>
 HARDN Endpoint is a robust and secure endpoint management solution designed to simplify and enhance the management of devices in your network.
 It provides advanced features for monitoring, securing, and maintaining endpoints efficiently.

+We also bring you with this release `STIG` COMPLIANCE" to align with best security practices required by the U.S. Government Information systems.

 <p align="center">
   <img src="https://img.shields.io/badge/FEATURES-white?style=for-the-badge&labelColor=black" alt="FEATURES"><br><br>
 </p>